woossi0/suite/docs/geoexplorer/src/workspace.rst

 .. note:: Depending on the source of the layer, the new layer will either be added to the :guilabel:`Overlays` folder or the :guilabel:`Base Maps` folder.
 Background mapping, such as that provided by Google and OpenStreetMap, will be added to the :guilabel:`Base Maps` folder.

-Overlay layers are set to be transparent, so multiple layers may be viewed in the Map Window at the same time.
+:guilabel:`Overlays` layers are set to be transparent, so multiple layers may be viewed in the Map Window at the same time.
 The legend for each layer is generated directly from the WMS :term:`GetLegendGraphic` request.

 Base Maps
 ~~~~~~~~~